Skip to main content

 Now, ready to reenact Stand By Me?
 Good!
 (But remember, avoid walking on the tracks, please!).

-The starting point is at, obviously enough, 82km, and your goal is to reach 110km.
-This is easy to follow by the small picket black and white posts that are found every 1km along the railway line.
+The starting point is at, obviously enough, 82 km and your goal is to reach 110km.
+This is easy to follow by the small picket black and white posts that are found every 1 km along the railway line.

 Hidden ruins along the route…

-The train drivers are use to locals walking along the tracks, so you will be given plenty of notice by the loud, deafening horn to stand back.
+The train drivers are used to locals walking along the tracks, so you will be given plenty of notice by the loud, deafening horn to stand back.
 It runs quite slowly, so there are no dangers of being sucked under.

 There are around five or six tunnels in total along the hike.
 Something we didn’t expect and were nervous about when we reached the first one.
-However as we approached each tunnel, we noticed how short and easy it was to pass through.
-You can see the light at the end, no pun intended, so before entering, be aware of time and ensure no train is due.
+However, as we approached each tunnel, we noticed how short and easy it was to pass through.
+You can see the light at the end, no pun intended, so before entering, be aware of the time and ensure no train is due.
 They are a little dark but nothing a phone torch cannot sort.

 Tunnel up ahead!

-After 93km, on the left hand side of the tracks, there is a small path that veers up to the left of a small hill.
+After 93 km, on the left-hand side of the tracks, there is a small path that veers up to the left of a small hill.
 This path continues along the tracks, take a break from the loose rubble, and enjoy some flat, smooth ground.
 It’s easy to get back onto the tracks.
-Just off this path, on the left hand side is a perfect place to lunch.
+Just off this path, on the left-hand side is a perfect place to lunch.
 Locals have cut logs to create a small table and chairs, there is also a pit for fires (but please don’t light any fires!).
 Take this opportunity to rest, eat and enjoy the view that millions pay through the roof for, but all from a window.

-Stick and stones may break my bones but for stray dogs, it’s necessary.
+Sticks and stones may break my bones but for stray dogs, it’s necessary.
 At one stage, what seemed like two wild dogs appeared and started barking at us.
 So we picked up some stones just in case.
 Thankfully an oncoming train scared them away, so we didn’t have to harm the aggressive pups.
 Other than that, we didn’t have any other issue in terms of stray dogs, but this little confrontation made Luke pick up a large stick to carry the rest of the way.
 Maybe you should too.

 Beautiful views, adventure and sunshine

-When you see the 110km sign, take a snap and celebrate You’ve made it!!
+When you see the 110km sign, take a snap and celebrate.
+You’ve made it!!

 Walk a further 10 minutes and up ahead you will see the Aguas Calientes train station.
 Follow the dormant tracks leading right.
 You should then see a small green bridge, cross it and pop up the steps, pass the market, over another, larger green bridge and towards the main plaza.